Beorhtmund/beorhtmund.github.io/README.md

 This is a simple markdown previewer.
 The windows can be minimised and maximised.

 ## Drum Machine (React, Sass)
 I am now working on a new project.
 This machine will have 9 drum pads, each with 2 unique sounds.
+The keys on the keyboard can also be used to play the pad's sound.
 This is almost complete, it will be up very soon.